Solutions of massive gravity theories in constant scalar invariant geometries: Discussion and conclusion

-In brief, we found that those of type $I$ (which corresponds to all unimodular Bianchi types) allow all values of the cosmological constant; for types $II$ (which could lead to the Bianchi types $II$, $VI_0$, $VII_0$ and $VIII$; for types $III$ and $IV$ (which correspond to Bianchi type $VI_0$ and $VIII$), in type $III$ only the GMG has a solution of Petrov type $III$ with negative cosmological constant.
-In case of homogeneous spaces corresponding to non-unimodular algebras, the Lorentzian classification of the algebra leads to solutions of types $T$ and $SI$ (which correspond to all non-unimodular types Bianchi types $III$, $IV$, $VI_h$ and $VII_h$) which allow both signs of the cosmological constant; for type $S\,II$ (which correspond to Bianchi types $IV$, $III$ and $VI_h$) with only negative values of the cosmological constant; for type $S\,III$ (which correspond to Bianchi types $III$ and $VI_h$) which allow both signs of the cosmological constant; for type $L$ (which correspond to all non-unimodular Bianchi types, depending on the values of $a\,c$) with positive cosmological constant for TMG \& NMG and negative for the GMG; for type $L'$ (which correspond to Bianchi type $V$ for $b=0$ and to $III$, $VI_h$ for $b\neq0$.)
+In brief, we found solutions with structure tensor densities of type $I$ that correspond to all unimodular Bianchi types and allow all values of the cosmological constant; for those structure tensor densities of type $II$ (which could lead to the Bianchi types $II$, $VI_0$, $VII_0$ and $VIII$) there are solutions of Petrov types $N$ and $II$; in case structure tensor densities of type $III$ ( corresponding to Bianchi type $VI_0$ and $VIII$) only the GMG has solutions of Petrov type $III$ with negative cosmological constant, which was not previously known; for structure tensor densities of type $IV$ ( corresponding to Bianchi type $VI_0$ and $VIII$) there are solutions of Petrov type $I_{\mathbb{C}}$ and a solution of Petrov type $D_s$ in the case of GMG.\\ In the case of non-unimodular homogeneous spaces, the Lorentzian classification of the algebras leads to solutions for structure tensor densities of types $T$ and $SI$ (corresponding to all non-unimodular types Bianchi types $III$, $IV$, $VI_h$ and $VII_h$) that allow both signs of the cosmological constant; for structure tensor densities of type $S\,II$ (corresponding to Bianchi types $IV$, $III$ and $VI_h$) there are solutions with only negative values of the cosmological constant; for structure tensor densities of type $S\,III$ (corresponding to Bianchi types $III$ and $VI_h$) both signs of the cosmological constant are allowed; for structure tensor densities of type $L$ ( corresponding to all non-unimodular Bianchi types ) there are new solutions of Petrov type $II$ with positive cosmological constant for TMG and NMG and negative one for the GMG; for structure tensor densities of type $L'$ (corresponding to Bianchi types $III,V,VI_h$) the only possible solution is flat space.

-In addition, we have also obtain the solutions of TMG, NMG and GMG field equation for VSI geometries (which imply a vanishing cosmological constant).
-The results are found to be of Petrov type $III$.
-They all contain, after having fixed the coordinate system, several arbitrary functions of a lightlike coordinate, reflecting the physical degrees of freedom of these solutions.
+In addition, we have also obtained the solutions of TMG, NMG and GMG field equation for VSI geometries (which imply a vanishing cosmological constant).
+The solutions that we found are of Petrov type $III$.
+After having fixed the coordinate system, they all contain several arbitrary functions of a lightlike coordinate, reflecting the physical degrees of freedom of these solutions.

+{ Regarding} the solutions we obtained, let us make two more remarks.
+Firstly, we recovered, as structure tensor densities types $I$, $SI$ and $SIII$ (and Petrov type $D_t$) the one-parameter family of deformed anti-de Sitter geometries \cite{RoSp} that includes the famous G\"odel geometry \cite{God}.
+On the other hand, each of the VSI solutions, which were given in section \ref{VSIsec}, contain various arbitrary functions.
+As it is known, these functions reflect the wave propagating aspect of these solutions, and describe the arbitrariness of the profile of these waves.